sipcapture/homer/docs/OOM.md

 `hep_proto_1_call` merge — no `Out of Memory` line, UI returns 5xx, ingest `adapter_us` spikes because the catalog lock is held for the whole CALL.

-Mitigations already in the writer (stay on the DuckDB engine — do **not** switch to `engine: "native"` to work around this; earlier native builds wrote snapshot ids out-of-band and corrupted live catalogs):
+Mitigations already in the writer, and the first thing to try:

 - DuckDB merge defaults to 32 operations per table per cycle and `max_file_size` 64MB. `max_compacted_files` counts output files, not